-Presented by MovieMaker Magazine founder Tim Rhys and Filmmaker Magazine and Indiewire co-founder Karol Martestko-Fenster, The Vermont Film & Folklore Festival is a six-day cultural event in May, 2025 that celebrates cinematic storytelling as well as storytelling via oral and written mediums.
+Founded by Tim Rhys and Karol Martestko-Fenster, and now presented by Bennington Theater, The Vermont Film & Folklore Festival is a four-day cultural event celebrating its 3rd year in November 2026.
+The festival celebrates cinematic storytelling as well as storytelling via oral and written mediums.
 The festival's mission is to serve the 200,000 people of southern Vermont by creating an annual event which underscores the importance of story to who we are as a society with a shared set of values, while simultaneously discovering and nurturing some of the most talented storytellers of our time.

 Grand Jury Award - Best of Fest